-Performative Topologies is an ephemeral instrument.
+Performative Topologies introduces an ephemeral instrument.
 Prepared prompts shape an interaction between several participants and a facilitator.
 The process is structured around open sharing of the memory of an object, and shifting between modes of engaging with this memory.
 Memory can be categorized in different ways.
 During the Performative Topologies sequence, use of semantic (fact focused) memory shifts into declarative (event focused), procedural (rule focused) and episodic (experience focused) forms of remembering.
 Different ways of knowing come into play, prompted through precisely worded questions.
 Narrative, conceptual and embodied presence is invited.
 Depending on the time allotted, conversations may be swift or probe an experience more deeply.
 Participants may assist each other with shifts between modes or just dive in.

 The last step of the sequence consists of jointly performing iterations of a personal movement sequence that emerges from the process.
 This is when ‘art happens’ visibly, as a polyrhythmic, emergent choreography.
 A diagram is taking place.
 We tried to capture this perception of ‘art happening’ by recording the activity from the inside, using a 360 degree camera, and digitally modifying the footage to amplify the perception of the activity as diagrammatic, using custom software.
 This in turn led to live VJ’ing some interactions.

 The process was developed in two sites.
 First, in the summer of 2018 in my Chicago studio, in collaboration with Vero D. Orozco, who also facilitated our meetings, Joseph Lefthand, Caroline Kawen Ng, Ed Diaz Trujillo, Giannella Tavano and others.
 We developed the sequence step by step, with no goal in mind, feeling our way through what seemed ‘right’.
 We spoke about what we did as looking for a game, ourselves as game figures, and the studio as the game board.